-- Add rules to pg_hba.conf to allow nodes to connect to each other. - Ensure that these lines are present in pg_hba.conf:
+- Set a password on the EnterprisedDB/Postgres user. - Add rules to pg_hba.conf to allow nodes to connect to each other. - Ensure that these lines are present in pg_hba.conf:

-host replication all all md5
+host all all md5 host replication all all md5

-- Add a .pgpass file to allow nodes to authenticate each other. - Configure a user with sufficient privileges to log in to the other nodes. - See The Password File in the Postgres documentation for more on the .pgpass file. - Restart the server. - Verify the restarted server is running with the modified settings and the BDR extension is available. - Create the replicated database. - Log in to the server's default database (edb for EDB Postgres Advanced Server, postgres for PGE and community Postgres). - Use CREATE DATABASE bdrdb to create the default PGD replicated database. - Log out and then log back in to bdrdb. - o Use CREATE EXTENSION bdr to enable the BDR extension and PGD to run on that database.
+- Add a .pgpass file to allow nodes to authenticate each other. - Configure a user with sufficient privileges to log in to the other nodes. - See The Password File in the Postgres documentation for more on the .pgpass file. - Restart the server. - Verify the restarted server is running with the modified settings and the BDR extension is available. - Create the replicated database. - Log in to the server's default database (edb for EDB Postgres Advanced Server, postgres for PGE and community Postgres). - Use CREATE DATABASE bdrdb to create the default PGD replicated database. - Log out and then log back in to bdrdb. - \circ Use CREATE EXTENSION bdr to enable the BDR extension and PGD to run on that database.